 - Select Walks By Distance.
 This displays a small form, where a range of distances can be entered.
 To use enter two distances and press the Search button, for example to select walks between 20 and 21 miles, enter those two numbers, press Search and markers for all walks between those distances will be displayed on a map.

 - Future walks.
 This will display markers on a map for all future walks.
-Note that a marker in the Irish sea simply means that a date has been reserved for a walk but the leader has not yet entered a grid reference for the start of the walk.
+Note that a marker in the Irish sea simply means that a date has been reserved for a walk but the leader has not yet entered a grid reference for the meeting point/start of the walk.

 - Annual lists.
 Displays lists of walks in chronological order by year (this is also accessible for convenience via the Walks Programme item in the horizontal menu).
 The list is a summary of each walk with links as described below.